dappnode/DAppNodeSDK/README.md

 ### `bump-upstream` action

-Github Action to open upstream version bumps on DAppNode Packages
+This Github Action automatically creates pull requests bumping the version to the latest released upstream version on DAppNode Packages.
+It then tests building the new bumped upstream version and automatically posts an IPFS hash if the build was successful so that the new version can be tested further with other Github Actions and by human testers.

+_Note: This action also requires a Pinata account with an API Access Token and a Github Personal Access Token stored in the repo's, individual's, or organization's secrets in order to work properly._

-#### Sample usage
+#### Sample Usage

 `.github/workflows/auto_check.yml`